 Kayaking the marshes and open water of the tidal Mill Pond on the Kennebec estuary during a brilliant autumn day with a group of students.

 The 15 ft Adirondack Guide boat is based on the classic canoe style hull rowed by guides in the 1800's.
 It's terrific for open water sculling with its sliding seat, outriggers and carbon fiber oars.
-Very stable, it's excellent for beginners, but rowing experts will love it too for its versatility and grace.
+Very stable, it's excellent for beginners, but rowing experts will love it too for its versatility, grace and sheer fun.

 The 21 ft Wintech Explorer is an wonderfully capable open-water racing single.
 Its self-bailing cockpit allows it even to handle waves breaking across your back and flooding the cockpit.
-Under more sane conditions it's just pure fun to row for everyone from intermediate to champions, and with the outriggers beginners, too.
+Under more sane conditions it's just pure delight to row, for everyone from intermediates to champions.
+For beginners and adaptive rowers there are outriggers, too.

-Have a look at striper fishing in close to the rocky ledges and surging water where the stripers love to hang out, slamming bait fish that are overpowered by the wave action.
+Have a try at striper fishing in tight to the rocky ledges and surging water where the stripers love to hang out, slamming bait fish that are overpowered by the wave action.